Azure/Azure-Sentinel/DataConnectors/AWS-S3/README.md

   - Run from PowerShell `aws configure`.
 For more details please see [AWS configure documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)

 ## Using the scripts

-Download the scripts in this folder and subfolders or download and extract the `ConfigAwsS3DataConnectorScripts.zip` file to your computer.
+For Microsoft Azure, please download and extract the `ConfigAwsS3DataConnectorScripts.zip` file to your computer.
+For Microsoft Azure Government, please download and extract the `ConfigAwsS3DataConnectorGOVScripts.zip` file to your computer.
 Make sure that you have PowerShell and the AWS CLI installed.

 > IMPORTANT